 They aren't the same, but credit card fraud can lead to identity theft.
 Once someone has your credit card information, they can use it with other personal information and assume your identity.

-There are several signs of identity theft.
+There are several red flags of identity theft.
 Here are a few to watch out for.

 - You stop receiving bills or other mail.

-- There are suspicious charges on your accounts.
+- There are unusual charges on your accounts.

 - You're unexpectedly denied credit.